kokhoo93/AccordiumTest/README.md

-# AccordiumTest
+# Book Name Autocomplete

-This is a demo answer for Accordium technical test.
+This is a simple web application to search the book based on the author's name.
+The minimum length of the author's name need to be enter must be at least 3 characters for successful wildcard search.

 Steps to start :
 1. Start your Spring Boot application.